microsoft/Trace/README.md

 ![GitHub license](https://img.shields.io/badge/License-MIT-blue.svg)
 [![arXiv](https://img.shields.io/badge/arXiv-1234.56789-b31b1b.svg)](https://arxiv.org/abs/2406.16218)

+**[This repository accomponanies the [Trace paper](https://arxiv.org/abs/2406.16218) and was implemented and maintained by the authors while they were at Microsoft.]**

 Trace is a new AutoDiff-like tool for training AI systems end-to-end with general feedback (like numerical rewards or losses, natural language text, compiler errors, etc.).
 Trace generalizes the back-propagation algorithm by capturing and propagating an AI system's execution trace.
 Trace is implemented as a PyTorch-like Python library.
 Users write Python